stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   I was glad when the mirage began to break up, though in the process the various nightmare turrets and cones assumed distorted temporary forms of even vaster hideousness.
-As the whole illusion dissolved to churning opalescence we began to look earthward again, and saw that our journey&rsquo;s end was not far off.
+As the whole illusion dissolved to churning opalescence we began to look earthward again, and saw that our journey's end was not far off.
 The unknown mountains ahead rose dizzyingly up like a fearsome rampart of giants, their curious regularities shewing with startling clearness even without a field-glass.
-We were over the lowest foothills now, and could see amidst the snow, ice, and bare patches of their main plateau a couple of darkish spots which we took to be Lake&rsquo;s camp and boring.
+We were over the lowest foothills now, and could see amidst the snow, ice, and bare patches of their main plateau a couple of darkish spots which we took to be Lake's camp and boring.
 The higher foothills shot up between five and six miles away, forming a range almost distinct from the terrifying line of more than Himalayan peaks beyond them.
-At length Ropes&mdash;the student who had relieved McTighe at the controls&mdash;began to head downward toward the left-hand dark spot whose size marked it as the camp.
+At length Ropes--the student who had relieved McTighe at the controls--began to head downward toward the left-hand dark spot whose size marked it as the camp.
 As he did so, McTighe sent out the last uncensored wireless message the world was to receive from our expedition.